MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-pause-conditions-sla.md

 ---
-title: How to set pause conditions in SLA
+title: How to set pause conditions for SLA-enabled entities
 description: Learn how to set pause conditions for SLA enabled entities, SLA KPI Instances, and SLA Items.
 author: Soumyasd27
 ms.author: sdas